shettysach/CandleMist/README.md

 - A simple chatbot built using Rust, in the frontend and the backend.
 - Made using `candle`, `leptos`, `actix`, `tokio` and TailwindCSS.
-- Uses quantized Mistral 7B v0.1 GGUF models.
+- Uses quantized Mistral 7B Instruct v0.1 GGUF models.

   #### Credits

   - This is a fork of [MoonKraken/rusty_llama](https://github.com/MoonKraken/rusty_llama) by [Code to the Moon](https://www.youtube.com/watch?v=vAjle3c9Xqc).
-  - This chatbot uses Mistral GGUF models and the [huggingface/candle](https://github.com/huggingface/candle) framework, unlike the original that uses GGML models and the `rustformers/llm` crate.
+  - This chatbot uses Mistral GGUF models and the [huggingface/candle](https://github.com/huggingface/candle) framework, unlike the original which uses GGML models and the `rustformers/llm` crate.
   - The frontend has some aesthetic changes, but the overall structure is the same.
   - Colours are from the Tokyo Night colorscheme.